paulangton/BlindSignatures/README.md

 # BlindSignatures

-Computes the oblivious multiplication of two Big Integers using the secure multi-party computation C extension Obliv-C.
+Computes the oblivious multiplication of two Big Integers using Obliv-C, the secure multi-party computation C extension available at https://oblivc.org/.

 Requires building the absentminded-crypto-kit(ACK) which can be found at: https://bitbucket.org/jackdoerner/absentminded-crypto-kit